Feedback-Dominated Accretion Flows: Two-fluid AGN Disks

-For both steady state scenarios we algebraically reduce Eqs. \ref{eq: 8 SS equation} (see \aref{app: reduced equations } ) in combination with either \cref{eq: pileup equation} or \cref{eq: General black hole flow rate}.
+For both steady-state scenarios, we algebraically reduce Eqs. \ref{eq: 8 SS equation} (see \aref{app: reduced equations } ) in combination with either \cref{eq: pileup equation} or \cref{eq: General black hole flow rate}.
 In both cases, we reduce the problem to two nonlinear equations with two variables.
-The solutions are dependent on a few free parameters: the mass of the SMBH ($M$), the dimensionless viscosity ($\alpha$), the accretion rate of the gas ($\dot{M}_{\rm g}$), and for the CMI regime the black hole mass inflow rate ($\dot{M}_{\bullet}$).
-These determine the other parameters we use: \paragraph{AGN lifetime} Combining empirical luminosity data from \citet{Aird+2018} and the AGN formalism from \citet{HopkinsHernquist2009} in the ``light-bulb'' limit, we compute effective AGN lifetimes as a function of (i) redshift - $z$, (ii) mass of SMBH\footnote{The data in \citet{Aird+2018} gives luminosity distributions as a function of stellar mass rather than SMBH mass $M$, but we use scaling relations to convert total stellar mass to bulge mass \citep{Stone+18, vanVelzen2018} and from there to SMBH mass \citet{KormendyHo2013}.}, and (iii) Eddington ratio.
+The solutions are dependent on a few free parameters: the mass of the SMBH ($M$), the dimensionless viscosity ($\alpha$), the accretion rate of the gas ($\dot{M}_{\rm g}$), and for the CMI regime the BH mass inflow rate ($\dot{M}_{\bullet}$).
+These determine the other parameters we use: \paragraph{AGN lifetime} Combining empirical luminosity data from \citet{Aird+2018} and the AGN formalism from \citet{HopkinsHernquist2009} in the ``light-bulb'' limit, we compute effective AGN lifetimes as a function of (i) redshift - $z$, (ii) mass of SMBH,\footnote{The data in \citet{Aird+2018} gives luminosity distributions as a function of stellar mass rather than SMBH mass $M$, but we use scaling relations to convert total stellar mass to bulge mass \citep{Stone+18, vanVelzen2018} and from there to SMBH mass \citet{KormendyHo2013}.} and (iii) Eddington ratio.
 Example effective AGN lifetimes are shown at different masses, Eddington ratios, and redshifts in \cref{fig:AGN_lifetimes}.
-In general, most AGN live long enough for a first generation of star formation to produce ECOs, although this is not always the case at the highest Eddington ratios.
-We caution, however, that the effective AGN lifetime here represents a rough upper limit on the life of an individual AGN episode (as it is possible that the duty cycle for AGN of certain characteristics may be broken up into individual accretion episodes of shorter duration).
+In general, most AGNs live long enough for the first generation of star formation to produce ECOs \newp{(i.e. long enough for the most massive stars, with main-sequence lifetimes of $\sim3-10$ Myr, to evolve and produce stellar-mass BHs)}, although this is not always the case at the highest Eddington ratios \newp{and at the lowest redshifts.
+Even in this limit, however, ECOs may be captured via gas drag from the preexisting star cluster over shorter timescales, a process we briefly explore in \S \ref{sec: Disk structure}}.
+We caution, however, that the effective AGN lifetime here represents a rough upper limit on the life of an individual AGN episode (as it is possible that the duty cycle for AGNs of certain characteristics may be broken up into individual accretion episodes of shorter duration).